hannahilea/hannahilea.github.io/blog/houseplant-programming/src.md

   That said, once a plant/code has taken up residence in your home, it is no longer my responsibility.
 While I'd love to hear about what you did to help it thrive, and if it starts looking sad I'll gladly help you think through what might help, if it never thrives I'm probably not going to lose sleep over it.

-  Besides, once you've gotten as far as propogating the code/plant I've given you, you'll know about as much about the situation as I do---maybe more---and now we can explore the next steps together.
+  Besides, once you've gotten as far as propagating the code/plant I've given you, you'll know about as much about the situation as I do---maybe more---and now we can explore the next steps together.

-- **Pet toxicity**: Just like some plants, some projects are practically poisonous to my cat and---if the cat had her way---should be rehomed with a pet-free pal.
+- **Pet toxicity**: Just like some plants, [some projects](../clapping-music-for-flip-disc-displays/) are practically poisonous to my cat and---if the cat had her way---should be rehomed with a pet-free pal.

 <div class="centered-children">
 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Un1VF6QwQ7E?si=TEJnxtiWZ5pBCiUU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>